jbrodriguez/reactorx/README.md

 ```
 Notice how you invoke the actions (`actions.postsFetched(reddit, json)`) without the first argument of the signature ({state, actions, opts}).

-This is because the framework adds it automatically..
+This is because the framework adds it automatically.

 ## Universal app